 Yes.
 In line with the standards mentioned above, operators need to be trained on the safe operation of the machine, as well as any attachments.
 Why?
 Because they are all different in terms of safe operation and handling.
 So, if you will be using a backhoe attachment, you should first receive additional training regarding its use.
 The same goes for buckets, pallet forks, hoppers, sweepers, and the like.
 Also, it cannot be overstated: operators must read and understand the operator’s manual for both the bulldozer and the attachment before use.

-As far as this 3-year bulldozer training certification goes, OSHA regulations are very specific when it comes to bulldozers and a couple other pieces of equipment.
+As far as this 3-year bulldozer training certification goes, OSHA regulations are very specific when it comes to bulldozers and a couple of other pieces of equipment.
 However, on everything else they are not so clear.
 They just state the employer must regularly provide safety training for their bulldozer operators.
-Following industry best practices, we’ve adopted this 3-year term in order to help employers comply with the general standard of regularly providing and proving bulldozer training.
+Following industry best practices, we've adopted this 3-year term in order to help employers comply with the general standard of regularly providing and proving bulldozer training.
 Ultimately, it is up to the employer to determine how frequently their bulldozer operators need to be trained.
 Many of our customers require it more often, annually even.
 Others may stretch it out a bit.
 In working with OSHA, though, it is our experience that they like to see employers adopt the strictest standard when the regulations are not clear.
 For instance, we know of companies that didn’t train every three years and were reprimanded by OSHA for not offering additional training more often.
 It is not uncommon for OSHA to refer to the bulldozer standard as the pattern by which training should be carried out for other pieces of equipment.
 On a side note, OSHA is slowly but surely making training requirements specific for other pieces of equipment so there are no gray areas.
 Mobile cranes and aerial lifts, for instance, are all undergoing potential changes to the regulations that will reference training specifically.

 So, with that in mind, we say bulldozer operators must be re-evaluated every three years to determine if they are still competent enough to operate.
 We also state that this every-three-year bulldozer evaluation is the maximum time that should be allowed to pass before an operator receives bulldozer recertification.
 According to OSHA, there are several instances that will require additional bulldozer training and observation before the three year period is up:

 Not necessarily.
 OSHA requires operators to receive training for each type of loader.
 On this term, “type,” there is much confusion.
 Generally speaking, by “type” OSHA means skid steer vs. front end loader vs track loader or multi-terrain loader.
 But loader operations can vary widely by machine size and capacity.
-So different sized front end loaders—even within the same brand–could also qualify as different types.
+So different sized front end loaders—even within the same brand--could also qualify as different types.

 If you have received front loader training and have always operated a rubber-tired CAT loader, but then are asked to operate a rubber-tired John Deere loader, you should be just fine to operate under the same training certification received previously.
-Keep in mind though, controls can differ greatly from brand to brand, so in these cases you may need additional instruction or a quick refresher training to make sure you are clear on what each control does.
+Keep in mind though, controls can differ greatly from brand to brand, so in these cases, you may need additional instruction or a quick refresher training to make sure you are clear on what each control does.